Innmind/mantle/README.md

 );
 ```

-This example count a number of `$users` coming from 2 sources.
+This example counts a number of `$users` coming from 2 sources.

 The `Forerunner` object behaves as a _reduce_ operation, that's why it has 2 arguments: a carried value and a reducer (called a source in this package).